-Finally on the subject of failure, admit to and own your failures, use this opportunity to get feedback where possible.
+Finally, on the subject of failure, admit to and own your failures, and use this opportunity to get feedback where possible.
 Letting allies see you stumble will not cause them to see weakness.
 Rather, they will see both

 This was of course devastating for Mark and his family.
 But in the end, he used this traumatic experience as a way to connect with and help others who are fighting through their own struggles in his “Strength Through the Struggle” podcast.
 If Mark can use such a devastating experience to help those around him, what’s your excuse?